RadDx logo

 Works with CT, MRI, ultrasound, and X-ray reports.

-Lung opacity is a descriptive imaging term.
+A lung opacity means the scan showed is a descriptive imaging term.
 It means part of the lung looks denser than expected.
-The cause can range from infection or atelectatic change to fluid, inflammation, scarring, or another lung process, so the surrounding report details matter more than the word opacity alone.
+The cause can range from infection or atelectatic change to fluid, , scarring, or another lung process.
+The surrounding report details matter more than the word opacity alone.
+That still does not establish the cause or urgency by itself.

 Also seen as: pulmonary opacity, airspace opacity.